-Top Senior Data structures Developers of August 2017
+Top Senior Data structures Developers - Oct 2017

 Polyglot developer with an obsession for modularity